domankristof/ok-gr/README.md

 2. **Lap, Delta & Sector Analysis**
     * Sector-by-sector coaching and comparison to leaders
     * Optimal-lap calculation and placement estimates
-    * Identification of biggest performance gains + actionable guidancedriving.
+    * Identification of biggest performance gains + actionable guidance

-3. **Creation of a Downloadable Coaching Summart Document**
+3. **Creation of a Downloadable Coaching Summary Document**
-      * Coaching summary with actionable insights into improving driving.
+      * Coaching summary with actionable insights into improving driving

 ## 4. How to Use OK-GR